The impact of intraband carrier dynamics on the optical properties of two-dimensional materials: I. General theory: Introduction

 The paper is organized as follows.
-In Sec.~\ref{sec:two_band_model} we introduce the Hamiltonian of two-dimensional semiconductor in which the valence and conduction band electrons interact i) with the external electric field and ii) with each other via the Coulomb interaction.
+In Sec.~\ref{sec:key_ideas} we provide a brief overview of new key ideas and methods discovered to solve the considered problem.
+In Sec.~\ref{sec:two_band_model} we introduce the Hamiltonian of a two-dimensional semiconductor in which the valence and conduction band electrons interact with i) the external electric field and ii) each other via the Coulomb interaction.
 After the Hamiltonian formulation of the problem we derive the SBE in the Hartree-Fock approximation in Sec.~\ref{sec:sbe}.
-We discuss the role of the material derivative in these equations and analyze the general consequences of their solutions.
-In Sec.~\ref{sec:sbe_2d} we adapt the general SBE for the particular case of the S-TMD monolayer.
-Then, in Sec.~\ref{sec:pump} we consider the problem of irradiation of the S-TMD monolayer by an intensive nonresonant circularly polarized optical pulse.
-Namely, we derive the equation for the polarization induced by the pulse, develop a perturbative technique to solve it, and then solve the equations.
-The obtained results are discussed in Sec.~\ref{sec:discussion}, and summarised in Sec.~\ref{sec:conclusions}.
-Finally, the alternative derivations of the main results are presented in the Appendix.
+We discuss the role of the material (Lagrangian) derivative appearing in these equations and analyze the general consequences of their solutions.
+In Sec.~\ref{sec:sbe_2d} we adapt the general SBE to the particular case of the S-TMD monolayer.
+Then, in Sec.~\ref{sec:pump} we consider the problem of irradiation of the S-TMD monolayer by an intensive off-resonant circularly-polarized optical pulse.
+Namely, we derive the equation for the interband polarization induced by the pulse, and develop a perturbative technique to solve it.
+The obtained results are summarized in Sec.~\ref{sec:conclusions}.
+Finally, the technical details of the calculations of the main results of the study are shown in 3 Appendices.